jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Schedule
 - Pack 16 | Colin Feedback
     - explain that you can cast any number of times per turn
-    - bug: If you are RMB moving when a prompt popup, it dismisses immediately
     - Make spell pickups more obvious
     - label: bloat visual circle "explosion radius"
     - copy: "poison is stackable"